ubuntu/authd/docs/reference/landscape-deploy.md

 :::::

-When you have a complete script, add it to the Landscape dashboard to run as root user before executing on the target machines.
+When you have a complete script, add it to the Landscape dashboard to run as the `root` user before executing on the target machines.

 ## Authentication